chiappo98/fast_detector_Response/README.md

 ```
 As already said, the *response_N.drdf* files are the output of the *N* submitted jobs.
 At this point, the `merge.py` script allows to merge them all into a single file *response.drdf*, which is more easy to analyse.

-The script is executed by the bash script, when all jobs are completed.
+The script is executed by the shell script, when all jobs are completed.

 # Output analysis
 The analysis of *response.drdf* can be done using `fast_analysis.py`.